os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_agriculture/forest/documentation/forest_disc.markdown

 Knowing the surface of managed wood we can deduced the quantity of biomass produced.

 **Biomass price**
 Biomass is produced by managed forest and by deforestation.
-Each of these technics has its own price.
+Each of these production way has its own price.
 As a result, the average price of biomass is the weighted average of managed wood and deforestation price.
 $$biomass\_price = managed\_wood\_price * managed\_wood\_part + deforestation\_price * deforestation\_part$$
 with deforestation\_part = deforestation\_production / total\_biomass\_production
 managed\_wood\_part = managed\_wood\_production / total\_biomass\_production